tmcgilchrist/ghuntley/content/notes/leadership.md

 - team
 - org

+# investing in the right people
+- makes things happen
+- see and seize opportunities
+- influence the opinions and actions of others
+- add vbaluye to you and others
+- attract winners to them
+- equip others
+- offer ideas that help the organization
+- possess a grteat attitude
+- live up to their commitements and responsibilities
+- show fierce loyalty to the organization and the leader

 # mindfulness

 "As a leader, you have the ability to set the tempature of the room, not just read it.
 You have the power and responsibility to change the norm."